Location: 618 Puget St NE

 Seventh Day Adventist Building today, photo by Joe Mabel, used by permission

-Much of the information in this Where Are We? posting is taken from Rebecca Christie’s book, Workingman’s Hill, published by the Bigelow House Preservation Association.
+Much of the information on this page is taken from Rebecca Christie’s book, Workingman’s Hill, published by the Bigelow House Preservation Association.

 The Bigelow Highlands neighborhood has long been associated with Evangelical and Pentecostal churches of various denominations.
 The property on the southeast corner of Puget and Bigelow was donated by Harriet Humphrey Henderson Noble for use as a church (see listing for Henderson House, across the street, for more about this interesting family).
 Mrs. Noble had been married to a “Quaker evangelist” and described herself as a Methodist Episcopal.
 In the early twentieth century, however, she was apparently increasingly drawn to Pentecostalism, which was a growing movement at that time.
 The first building at this location was an Assembly of God church, staffed by Pastor Jacob Secrist, who listed his occupation as “evangelist” in the census.
 The Secrist family is now in the fifth generation of evangelical service in the Olympia area.